get_interfaces

 Note

-and in buffer_area
+and in area2

-by buffering the buffer_area
+by buffering the area2

-polygons and finding their intersections with areas
+polygons and finding their intersections with area1

 .